- Stephen Leather

 - Job Responsibilities

-- Stephen deploys and manages application solutions, including assisting with identity and access management and with enterprise solution design and integration.
+- Stephen designs, deploys, and manages data center solutions, and assists with IT infrastructure solution design and integration.

 Although a Chattanooga native, Stephen Leather has seen the world.
 Okay, parts of the world.
 He joined the U.S. Navy in 1996 and spent the next six years training for and then running nuclear power plants.
 He's lived in Orlando and Seattle, and visited San Diego, Honolulu, Hong Kong, and the Middle East while on deployments.
 In 2002, he started at UTC's Lupton Library as the Evening Circulation Supervisor.
 Three years later, he accepted the brand new Library IT Specialist position.
 For the next seven years, he happily worked as the "Lone Ranger of Library IT," supporting all of the library's in-house technologies and many of the online systems.
 In early 2012, he transferred to Enterprise Applications and has been having a blast designing, building, and supporting systems and services that make life better for people at the University.